Compensation policy

 5 - Policy

-• In the interests of fairness and transparency, each case will be considered on its own merits, using discretion and common sense.
+• In the interests of fairness and transparency, each case will be considered on its own merits.

-• When considering a case, we take the customer’s personal circumstances into account as these may have amplified the impact of our service failure.
+• When considering a case, we take the customer’s personal circumstances into account as these may have impacted the severity of our service failure.
 While we endeavour to treat all customers equally, there are instances where solutions may need to be prioritised where customers have specific needs.

 • Compensation can be financial or non-financial.